N umber 534 Montgomery Street

 I wasn't quite sure if she was feeling sorrow for Ambrose ‑ or for herself.
 She had found her

-entree into San Francisco society through Ambrose and now that was gone.
+San Francisco society through Ambrose and now that was gone.

 "Have the police caught the killer?" she asked.